NICHOLAS85/dynamic-wall/README.md

 Now you can create a cronjob to call your script. ex:

-`*/30 * * * * ~/bin/dynamic-wall/dynamic`
+`*/30 * * * * ~/bin/dynamic-wall/dynamicwall`

 I haven't tested the above, but in theory it should work perfectly fine as a cronjob.

 ## Usage
 The systemd service and system-sleep script will automatically change your wallpaper at your set interval if an hour has passed in the day, otherwise it will not do anything.
-If you want to update your wallpaper immediately simply run the script manually via `./bin/dynamic-wall/dynamic` or `systemctl start dynamicwall`
+If you want to update your wallpaper immediately simply run the script manually via `dynamicwall` or `systemctl start dynamicwall`

-If you want to manually force the script to run use the command `~/bin/dynamic-wall/dynamic --force` or run it with `-f`.
-This option uses your last saved config and ignores any changes added since.
+If you want to manually force the script to run use the command `dynamicwall --force` or run it with `-f`.
+This option uses your last saved config and ignores any changes added to your config files since.

 Use the `--update` or `-u` argument if you want to forcibly save all your settings and run once.
 The script should automatically detect changes, but this can be used as a backup.

-If you want to preview 24 hours of a specific theme use the `--preview` or `-p` argument then type the name of the theme you want to preview. ex: `~/bin/dynamic-wall/dynamic --preview mojave_dynamic`
+If you want to preview 24 hours of a specific theme use the `--preview` or `-p` argument then type the name of the theme you want to preview. ex: `dynamicwall --preview mojave_dynamic`

 ## Configuration
 All config options can be found in `dynamicwall.config`, adjust settings here.
 If you mess up your config `default.config` is a backup.

 Available config options:
-*   `cur_theme`: Select the theme which will be used.
+*   `cur_theme`: Choose the theme which will be used.
 *   `timeoffset`: Number of hours the cycle is shifted by.
-*   `refreshrate`\*: Rate at which script is called automatically.
+*   `refreshrate`\*: Rate at which script is called by Systemd.
 Only 16 images are cycled so higher numbers ≠ smoother transitions.
 *   `theme_dir`: Path to your theme folder, if you decide to store it elsewhere.
 *   `date`: Freeze wallpaper cycle at specific time of day.